LiteracyFanatic/manga-sharp/README.md

 ## About

 MangaSharp is a CLI that supports downloading manga and other comics from a variety of sites.
+All images will be converted to the WebP format to optimize disk usage while still maintaining high quality.
 It also includes a lightweight web interface for reading locally saved manga.
 Give it a try if you like the sound of fullscreen images on a black background with minimal distracting UI elements.

 ## Usage